symfony-si/symfony-docs-sl/components/http_kernel/introduction.rst

     This string is then transformed into a PHP callable by doing the following:

     a) The ``AcmeDemoBundle:Default:index`` format of the ``_controller`` key is changed to another string that contains the full class and method name of the controller by following the convention used in Symfony2 - e.g.
        ``Acme\DemoBundle\Controller\DefaultController::indexAction``.
 This transformation
        is specific to the :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\ControllerResolver`
        sub-class used by the Symfony2 Framework.

     b) A new instance of your controller class is instantiated with no constructor arguments.

     c) If the controller implements :class:`Symfony\\Component\\DependencyInjection\\ContainerAwareInterface`,
        ``setContainer`` is called on the controller object and the container is passed to it.
 This step is also specific to the  :class:`Symfony\\Bundle\\FrameworkBundle\\Controller\\ControllerResolver` sub-class used by the Symfony2 Framework.

        There are also a few other variations on the above process (e.g. if you're registering your controllers as services).

 .. _component-http-kernel-kernel-controller:

-3) The ``kernel.controller`` event
+3) The ``kernel.controller`` Event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Typical Purposes**: Initialize things or change the controller just before